qmachine/qmachine/docs/http-api.rst

 The data model is based on Quanah_'s asynchronous variables ("avars").
 An avar is a JS object that acts as a generic container for other types.
 Each avar stores a unique identifier, "key", alongside the contained data, "val".
-QM extends this model slightly by adding a "box" parameter to allow grouping and a "status" parameter for avars that represent job descriptions.
+QM extends this model for by adding a "box" parameter to allow grouping and a "status" parameter for avars that represent job descriptions.